 3. Add the potatoes.

-5. Drain them and allow to become warm or cool down at room temperature.
+5. Drain the water from the potatoes and allow to become warm or cool down to room temperature.

-8. Whisk 6 tablespoons fresh full fat curd or yogurt till smooth.
-Keep aside.
+8. Whisk 6 tablespoons fresh full fat curd (yogurt) till smooth.
+Set aside.

-9. In a small bowl, take 3 teaspoons Kashmiri red chili powder and 2 tablespoons water.
+9. In a small bowl, take 1 tablespoon Kashmiri red chili powder and 2 tablespoons water.

-10. Mix and stir well to get a smooth mixture.
+10. Stir and mix well to get a smooth and even mixture without any lumps.

-11: in a pan heat ¾ cup mustard oil till it begins to smoke.
-Add the parboiled peeled baby potatoes and begin to fry them on a low to medium flame.
+Add the parboiled peeled baby potatoes and begin to fry them on medium-low to medium heat.

 12. With a slotted spoon, turn them over while frying, when one side is golden.